What is a network operations center?

 Benefits of NOCs

-Whether located in-house or contracted through a third-party vendor, NOCs offer companies a number of advantages.
+Whether located in-house or contracted through a third-party vendor, NOCs offer companies various advantages.

 • More efficient IT departments: By taking the work performed by a NOC off the internal IT team, employees can focus on critical projects and new initiatives.

-• Scalability: A NOC can grow with an enterprise as it expands into new locations and markets, as well as offer the scalability needed for daily or seasonal fluctuations in traffic.
+• Scalability: A NOC can grow with an enterprise as it expands into new locations and markets, as well as offer the scalability that is needed for daily or seasonal fluctuations in traffic.

 • Eliminates downtime: The 24-7 capabilities of a NOC mean someone is always there to ensure that all software, hardware, and networks are working.